samzakalwe/cube-lang/cube-lang.md

-spec "person should expose attributes" let p = new Person "Jack", "Johnson" assert that p firrstName is "Jack" assert that p lastNAme is “Johnson" assert that p greeting is "Ny name is Jack Johnson" end
+spec "person should expose attributes" let p = new Person "Jack", "Johnson" assert that p firrstName is "Jack" assert that p lastName is "Johnson" assert that p greeting is "Ny name is Jack Johnson" end
 ```